Here's how you can watch all local NFL games this year for free—no cable necessary

 Of all the major sports networks, the NFL has by far the most convoluted broadcast rules.
-With games split between three major networks, ESPN, streaming services like Amazon Prime, and its own NFL Network, it's tough to figure out exactly how to watch your favorite team.
+With games split between three major networks—ESPN, streaming services like Amazon Prime, and its own NFL Network—it's tough to figure out exactly how to watch your favorite team.

-While we have a comprehensive breakdown of how to watch every NFL game right here, the simplest way for most people is to use a broadcast antenna.
+While we have a comprehensive breakdown of how to watch every NFL game, the simplest way for most people is to use a broadcast antenna.
 While anyone over the age of 30 will remember TV antennas, a lot of people assume that broadcast TV disappeared when everything switched to digital.

 But that's not true!
 In fact, broadcast quality has only gotten better since then.
-These days, most people around major metro areas can catch every major broadcast network in crystal clear HD with nothing more than a cheap, low-profile antenna.
+These days, most people around major metro areas can catch every headline broadcast network in crystal clear HD with nothing more than a cheap, low-profile antenna.

 Best of all, this includes all NFL games that those stations broadcast.
-Any games on CBS, NBC, or Fox that haven't been blacked out are available over the air, all you need is an antenna to grab them.
+Any games on CBS, NBC, or Fox that haven't been blacked out are available over the air; all you need is an antenna to grab them.
 Here's everything you need to know.

 What games can I watch with an antenna?

 This typically includes four games on Sunday, including three afternoon games and Sunday Night Football.
-You'll get all the local team's games, but the other afternoon games will change from market to market.
+You'll get all the local team's games (excluding any that are only on cable channels like ESPN and NFL Network), but the other afternoon games will change from market to market.
 506sports.com publishes weekly maps that show you which NFL games are coming to which market, that look like this:

 Just note that which game you get over the air is determined by your proximity to the broadcast stations themselves, and not necessarily what market you typically live in.
 So if you live in the Baltimore area but can only pick up Philly stations, you may get Eagles games and not Ravens games.
 If you have a strong enough antenna you may be able to get both.